Temasys/skylink-android-sample/SAArch.md

-Sample app architecture in MVP
+#Sample app architecture in MVP

 The MVP (Model - View - Presenter) architecture used in the Sample App mainly divided into three main parts: View - Presenter - Service

-    + View: responsible for displaying GUI and getting user events.
+    - View: responsible for displaying GUI and getting user events.
-    + Presenter: responsible for processing app logic and implementing callbacks sent from the SkylinkSDK
+    - Presenter: responsible for processing app logic and implementing callbacks sent from the SkylinkSDK
-    + Service: responsible for sending requests to SkylinkSDK, using SkylinkConnection instance to communicate with the Skylink SDK, the service part also contain the models (M) of the application.
+    - Service: responsible for sending requests to SkylinkSDK, using SkylinkConnection instance to communicate with the Skylink SDK, the service part also contain the models (M) of the application.

-* Class diagram:
+## Class diagram:
 https://github.com/Temasys/skylink-android-sample/blob/master/sampleapp/SA_MVP_Class_Diagram.png

-* App structure:
+## App structure:
-    + Put related classes into package for clearer design: audio, chat, data transfer, file transfer, multi party videos, video, service, setting, utils
+    - Put related classes into package for clearer design: audio, chat, data transfer, file transfer, multi party videos, video, service, setting, utils
-      . audio package: contain classes like AudioCallActivity, AudioCallContract, AudioCallFragment, AudioCallPresenter to implement the audio function.
+      + audio package: contain classes like AudioCallActivity, AudioCallContract, AudioCallFragment, AudioCallPresenter to implement the audio function.
-      . chat package: contain classes to implement the chat or message function.
+      + chat package: contain classes to implement the chat or message function.
-      . datatransfer package: contain classes to implement the data transfer function.
+      + datatransfer package: contain classes to implement the data transfer function.
-      . filetransfer package: contain classes to implement the file transfer function.
+      + filetransfer package: contain classes to implement the file transfer function.
-      . multipartyvideo package: contain classes to implement the multi videos function.
+      + multipartyvideo package: contain classes to implement the multi videos function.
-      . video package: contain classes to implement the video function.
+      + video package: contain classes to implement the video function.
-      . service package: contain AudioService, VideoService,...SkylinkCommonService, SkylinkConnectionManager, PermissionService and model package to implement the service tasks of all functions
+      + service package: contain AudioService, VideoService,...SkylinkCommonService, SkylinkConnectionManager, PermissionService and model package to implement the service tasks of all functions
-      . setting package: contain classes to implement the setting like user and room setting, application key setting . utils package: contains some utility classes
+      + setting package: contain classes to implement the setting like user and room setting, application key setting
+      + utils package: contains some utility classes

-    + Model package: inside the service package and contains all models in the application.
+    - Model package: inside the service package and contains all models in the application.
-      .
-KeyInfo : encapsulate info about application Key .
-PermRequesterInfo: encapsulate info about permission request .
-SkylinkPeer: encapsulate info about peer id and peer name .
-VideoLocalState: encapsulate info about video state (audio muted, video muted, camera) .
-VideoResolution: encapsulate info about video resolution (video width, video height, video frame rate)
+      + KeyInfo : encapsulate info about application Key
+      + PermRequesterInfo: encapsulate info about permission request
+      + SkylinkPeer: encapsulate info about peer id and peer name
+      + VideoLocalState: encapsulate info about video state (audio muted, video muted, camera)
+      + VideoResolution: encapsulate info about video resolution (video width, video height, video frame rate)

-* Class details:
+## Class details:
     + BaseView : a common interface for all views including fragments
     + BasePresenter: a common abstract class for all presenters.
                     This class defined all methods which responsible for updating UI requested by the SDK.
 Some of those which do not need to be override in the concrete classes can be